ambagasdowa/notes/Apuntes.md

 ```

+##### Create a repo from command line

+Create a new repository on GitHub.
+To avoid errors, do not initialize the new repository with README, license, or gitignore files.
+You can add these files after your project has been pushed to GitHub.
+Open Terminal.

+Change the current working directory to your local project.

+Initialize the local directory as a Git repository.

+git init
+Add the files in your new local repository.
+This stages them for the first commit.

+git add .
+# Adds the files in the local repository and stages them for commit.
+To unstage a file, use 'git reset HEAD YOUR-FILE'.
+Commit the files that you've staged in your local repository.

+git commit -m "First commit"
+# Commits the tracked changes and prepares them to be pushed to a remote repository.
+To remove this commit and modify the file, use 'git reset --soft HEAD~1' and commit and add the file again.
+Copy remote repository URL fieldAt the top of your GitHub repository's Quick Setup page, click  to copy the remote repository URL.

+In Terminal, add the URL for the remote repository where your local repository will be pushed.

+git remote add origin remote repository URL
+# Sets the new remote
+git remote -v
+# Verifies the new remote URL
+Push the changes in your local repository to GitHub.

+git push origin master
+# Pushes the changes in your local repository up to the remote repository you specified as the origin

 ##### You can't merge with local modifications.
 Git protects you from losing potentially important changes.

 You have three options.